Az-Net/Flipper-Online/README.md

 You may heal each cell once per grid combat.
 * Scan
 When you scan a cell on the matrix, information displays detailing the current health, mood, size, shape and protrusion on that cell.
 Only one cell may be displayed at a time, and you may only heal a currently-scanned cell.
+* NFC
+You can scan certain NFC protocols to add power ups and new effects to your cells abilities on grid.

 See [Combat Matrix](#the-combat-matrix) for more.